 After comparing prices online, you can ask your vet if they will match the best price you find.
 If he or she refuses, you can try the following stores that offer affordable pet prescriptions:

 PetCareRx is an online store committed to creating the leading tailored pet experience by providing expert advice, connections and great products to local pet service providers.

-To order your prescription online, find the right product that matches your pet’s prescription, add the item to the cart, answer questions about your pet and vet during checkout and you’re good to go!
+To order your prescription online, find the right product that matches your pet’s prescription, add the item to the cart, answer questions about your pet and vet during checkout, and you’re good to go!

 You can shop for your pet’s medication from your favorite brands like Adams, Drontal, Trifexis and Advantage from Walmart PetRx.
-You will enjoy benefits such as a fully licensed pharmacy, over 3,000 products in stock and free 2-day shipping over $35.
+You will enjoy benefits such as a fully licensed pharmacy, over 3,000 products in stock and free 2-day shipping of over $35.

-To order your prescription, find your cat’s or dog’s vet prescribed medication, proceed to checkout and enter the required info, mail in your prescription or let Walmart contact your vet for you, place your order and wait!
+To order your prescription, find your cat’s or dog’s vet-prescribed medication, proceed to checkout and enter the required info, mail in your prescription or let Walmart contact your vet for you, place your order and wait!

-Walmart accepts PayPal and all major credit cards including Discover, American Express, MasterCard and VISA.
+Walmart accepts PayPal and all major credit cards, including Discover, American Express, MasterCard and VISA.